akoontz11/2023-unixbasics/Hoban2023_UnixBasics.md

 - Column 2 tells us about how many links are to this file.
 - Column 3 tells us about who is the owner of the file/directory.
 - Column 4 tells us about who is the group owner of the file/directory.
-- Column 5 tells us about the size of the file/directory in bytes unit (with the `-h` flag makes it in Byte, Kilobyte, Megabyte, Gigabyte, Terabyte and Petabyte)
+- Column 5 tells us about the size of the file/directory in bytes unit (the `-h` flag makes it human-readable: bytes, kilobytes, megabytes, etc.)
 - Column 6 provides the abbreviated month, day-of-month file was last modified, hour file last modified, minute file last modified.
 - Column 7 is the file or directory path name.

 **Exercise 1: What is the relative size difference between our compressed and uncompressed sequence files?**
 <details>
-	By using the `ls-lht` command above, we can see that our compressed files are approximately 1/4 the size of our uncompressed files.
+	By using the `ls -lht` command above, we can see that our compressed files are approximately 1/4 the size of our uncompressed files.
 Think of how much space that saves over the duration of a sequencing experiment!
 	</details>

 ## Modifying permissions and backing up your raw data